wlperry/umd_biostats/ecostats_lectures/lecture_08/08_01_lecture_powerpoint.revealjs.md

 ::: callout-note
 ## Activity 2: Pine Needle Natural Experiment Design

-Suppose we want to investigate whether wind exposure affects pine needle length across our campus.
+Suppose we want to investigate whether wind/sun exposure affects pine needle length across our campus.
 We decide to pick exposed sheltered locations.
 What sort of design would we conduct?

 ::: {.cell}